Subcision: Treatment, Results & Recovery

-Most of these treatments are minimally invasive and do not require any downtime.
-Patients may experience mild swelling, discoloration and discomfort in the treated area for one to two weeks, but will likely experience immediate, noticeable results and will no longer have to worry about the appearance of their scar.
-Full results may take several months to appear, but are usually long-lasting.
+Like most surgical dermatology procedures, most subcision treatments are minimally invasive and do not require any downtime.
+Patients may experience mild swelling, discoloration, and discomfort in the treated area for one to two weeks but will likely experience immediate, noticeable results.
+Patients will no longer have to worry about the appearance of their scars.
+Full results may take several months to appear but are usually long-lasting.